-- Singing Lessons for all ages.
-Singing for fun, relaxation, confidence and stress-relief, working with your voice as it is and learning basic techniques to help protect it.
-Tuition for ABRSM exams (up to Grade 5) available if desired.
+- Relaxed Singing Lessons (Singing for the Soul).
+Relaxed is how you will feel!
+My lessons are very therapeutic – singing for wellbeing, fun, confidence and stress-relief.
+We work with your voice as it is, learning basic techniques to help protect it and get the most out of it.
+Tuition for ABRSM exams (up to Grade 5) available if desired, but there is no pressure to do exams.
 Musical styles to suit you.

-- Aural Tuition – all ABRSM exams have an aural skills section.
-I help people of all grades and all different instruments with this aspect of the exams.
+- Aural and/or sight singing tuition – most practical exams have an aural skills section.
+I help people of all grades and all different instruments with this aspect of the exam.